 Croatia, a nation that exists on the eastern shore of the Adriatic Sea (across from Italy), proudly boasts of more than 1,300 years of loyalty to the Roman Catholic Church.
 With the mass immigration of Europeans to America around the turn of the 20th century, many ethnic communities formed themselves in order to ease the pressures of being in a new land and of handling the language barrier.
 These ethnic communities would often buy or build churches in order to worship God how they always had.
 The Milwaukee Croatians were no different.

-The parish community stayed together through the Great Depression and World War II, after which the community felt the need to move to a new location, that being its present location on 49th near Wells Street, in the Murray Hill subdivision.
+The parish community stayed together through the Great Depression and World War II, after which the community felt the need to move to a new location, that being its present location on 49th, north of Wells Street.
 The first Mass here was celebrated in November 1949.
 In 1956, the parish hall and kitchen were opened.
 The next year Sacred Heart Elementary School opened, cared for throughout its years by the Daughters of Divine Charity from Akron, Ohio.
 The parish continued to grow both spiritually and materially.
 Sacred Heart became a parish with a church, a school, a rectory and a convent.

 In the late fifties, the parish was being additionally strengthened by the increasing number of neighboring English-speaking Catholics.
 The parish welcomed these newcomers of American, Irish, German, Italian, Polish, Slovak, Slovenian, and other ancestries, and encouraged their loyal participation in church and school activities.